trackier/android_sdk/README.md

 * Add the above code to your app to set up a common identifier.
 * Set the `app_remove` event as a conversion event in Firebase.
 * Use the Firebase cloud function to send uninstall information to Trackier MMP.
+* You can find the support article [here](https://help.trackier.com/support/solutions/articles/31000162841-android-uninstall-tracking).

 ## <a id="qs-progaurd-trackier-sdk"></a>Proguard Settings